akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 I expect that the ability to inpaint in the brain is not innate and that the brain has to _learn_ how to do it.
 If this is the case, is this something that guides the brain in learning good visual representations?
-Given the SOTA representation learning results of MIM models, I wouldn't be surprised if it was true.
+Given the SOTA representation learning results of MIM models, I wouldn't be surprised if it was the case.

 It is also interesting that even though the brain is really good at inpainting (people don't usually know about their blind spots) or imagining (e.g., vivid dreams), this is not a capability we control consciously.
 Think about that object you covered: you know what it is, but you probably cannot project a pixel-perfect rendering in your mind.